Skip to main content

 The Town Council has continued to provide high quality services throughout Immingham despite the rising costs that we have all faced this past year.

 We continue to look at improving services and the environment for our residents and visitors.
-We are awaiting the transfer of Spring Street Fields from North East Lincolnshire Council and working on getting Roval Drive play area and playing fields.
+We have taken over responsibility for Spring Street Fields from North East Lincolnshire Council and our working with partners to bring a new playground to the site.
+We are working on getting the responsibility for Roval Drive play area and playing fields, and in the meantime, we have resurfaced the car park.
+We are working hard to get the Post Office back up and running as many people do not have access to banking services.

 The Council has tried to keep its precept as low as possible but increasing costs means that there has to be an increase.